rusefi/m111/readme.md

 Once this project succeeds this project should be DROPPED.
 All forever valuable info should be stored NOT in this repo.

+Andrey does NOT have any Mercedes vehicles or engines.

 Andrey has Jimmy's pretty modified M111 harness for W201, set for https://github.com/rusefi/rusefi/wiki/Hellen-128-Mercedes

+Alex is daily driving on Hellen-128-Mercedes

 Zoran